alexlib/pivpy/docs/source/index.rst

-..
-PIVPy documentation master file, created by sphinx-quickstart on Fri Jan  3 23:17:24 2014.
+.. pivpy documentation master file, created by sphinx-quickstart on Thu Jul 18 21:51:19 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PIVPy's documentation!
+Welcome to pivpy's documentation!
 =================================

-Contents:

 .. toctree::
    :maxdepth: 2

-   includeme
-   intro
-   tutorial
+   :caption: Contents: